 He was executed by soldiers of the Jerusalem garrison of the

 Roman army.
 They were the only organization in 1st century Palestine authorized

 to carry out crucifixions.
-They were also the only group with the necessary experience at this
+They were also the only group with the necessary experience to carry out this

 Governor of Judea.
-The Bible describes that Pilate's judgment was greatly influenced by the local Jewish leaders and by a Jewish mob
+The Bible describes that Pilate's judgment was greatly influenced by the local Jewish leaders and by an angry Jewish mob

 of unknown size.
 Most conservative Christians believe that the Gospel story is